EFHIII/StenoMaster/README.md

-# StenoMaster
+# StenoMaster (public version)

 This is a Steno practice program.
 To use the program, you need a [Plover](https://www.openstenoproject.org/plover/) compatible stenotype and [Plover](https://www.openstenoproject.org/plover/).
 In Plover, disable all dictionaries when using this program.
-The program is available at <https://stenomaster.southcoastcollege.edu/>
+The program is available at <https://efhiii.github.io/StenoMaster/>

 ## About the program

+This is a public version of a program developed for South Coast College.
+The only difference is that this version doesn't come with any lessons.

 Within the program, you can do steno lessons.
 When doing a lesson, you use a stenotype to type the text shown.
 If a mistake is made, the intended stroke(s) will be shown until you correctly stroke the word/phrase.
 If `Auto advance` is enabled, you will be progressed to the next lesson after completing the requisite number of repetitions with at least the requisite number of times at or above the requisite accuracy.